tracel-ai/burn/README.md

 }
 ```

-Note that you can implement multiple time the `Forward` trait with different inputs and outputs.
+Note that you can implement multiple times the `Forward` trait with different inputs and outputs.

 #### Config